midas-framework/perimeter/README.md

 Error is a really bad name for why a program didn't give you the output you asked for.

-> Can I take username Bob?
+> Can I take the username 'Bob'?
 >
 > ERROR, unfortunetly that name is already taken.